 Contribution of air traffic to total emissions

-The total contribution of aircraft emissions to total global anthropogenic CO2 emissions is considered to be about 2 % (IPCC, 1999).
-This relatively small contribution to global emissions should be seen in relation to the fact that most aircraft emissions are injected almost directly into the upper free troposphere and lower stratosphere.
-The Intergovernmental Panel on Climate Change (IPCC) has estimated that the contribution to radiative forcing is about 3.5 %.
-The importance of this source is growing as the volume of air traffic steadily increases.
+Aircraft emissions contribute to global anthropogenic CO2 emissions, with recent estimates indicating a contribution of around 2.4% and 3.5% contribution to the effective radiative forcing (Lee et al., 2021).
+It contributed to approximatively 4% to the almost 1.2°C of observed huma-induced global warming to date.
+While this may seem like a relatively small percentage, it is important to consider that most aircraft emissions are released almost directly into the upper free troposphere and lower stratosphere.
+The importance of this source is growing as the volume of air traffic is projected to steadily increases despite a stop during the COVID years.

 The importance of air traffic in Europe with regard to various air pollutants is illustrated in Table 2.3.